Disclaimer: Anything recognisable does not belong to me. Story is based on the books by JKR and inspired by other writers of this genre.

 "Let's say I ate for 5 £ a day on average.
 That would make it 1 825 £ per annum.
 So, in total my keep would have cost you about 2 780 £ a year."

 He wrote that down and slammed the piece of paper on the table in front of his by now ashen-faced uncle, leaning in real close.

 "A freak I very well may be, but don't you dare to call me useless again!"

 Closing his door behind him he let out a sigh of satisfaction.
-It felt really good to finally push the arseholes off their high horses, even though his dinner was now cold.
-He consoled himself with the thought that theirs was now cold too.
+It felt really good to finally push the arseholes off of their high horses, even though his food was now cold.
+He consoled himself with the thought that theirs was now cold, too.

 His good mood did not last nearly as long as he wished for though.
 After eating and bringing the dirty dishes down to the kitchen, he was back on his bed and staring at the ceiling, watching the last rays of the setting sun make way for the shadows of the night, letting his thoughts drift around uselessly.
 The solution to his dilemma was not written up there, that much was for sure.
 He gave himself a mental nudge to get back on track.

 Voldemort and his merry band of followers were a very serious threat, but not an immediate one strangely enough.
 Neither were they responsible for his current situation, no matter how much Dumbledore wanted him to believe that.

 Dumbledore, Dumbledore, Dumbledore.
 It all began and ended with Dumbledore.
 The man was literally controlling every aspect of his life and had been doing so ever since his parents' deaths.